 |

 Jones v.
 Bock In 1995, Congress passed the Prison Litigation Reform Act, a law intended to make it harder for prisoners to file lawsuits challenging prison conditions as illegal or unconstitutional.
-On January 22, 2007 the United States Supreme Court ruled unanimously that the Sixth Circuit Court of Appeals, which is the federal appeals court for Michigan federal courts (and several other states) overstepped its bounds.
+On January 22, 2007 the United States Supreme Court ruled unanimously that the Sixth Circuit Court of Appeals, the federal appeals court for Michigan federal courts (and several other states) overstepped its bounds.
 The Supreme Court found that that the obstacles created by the lower courts could not be fairly viewed as a correct interpretation of the Prison Litigation Reform Act of 1995.
 Click here for the Jones v.
 Bock opinion. |

 |